Beach bar Guide

 Here is the most comprehensive guide to the beach bars (chiringuitos) and beachside restaurants in Mijas.
 The majority of these establishments have sun beds for hire at a reasonable price per hour… More →

-Here is the most comprehensive guide to the beach bars (chiringuitos) and beachside restaurants in Marbella.
-The majority of these establishments have sun beds for hire at a reasonable price per… More →
+Here is a comprehensive guide to the beach bars (chiringuitos) and beachside restaurants in Estepona.
+The majority of these establishments have sun beds for hire at a reasonable price per hour or… More →

 Andalucia is very proud of its chiringuitos or beach bars.
 When the national government agency 'Demarcacion de las Costas' revised the Ley de Costa in 2013 (Royal Decree 876/2014) it transpired that many chiringuitos were illegal, and should be demolished.
 There was an uproar in Andalucia.
 Environmental issues (think waste water) were not considered in the 1960's when a shacks on the beach was set up so serve cheap drinks and snacks to tourists.
 In 1982 all Spanish beaches were made public and the concept of 'ownerniship' was replaced with a concession to run an establishment.
 Many beach bars had grandfather rights rather than legal deeds and the town halls had acepted their taxes for years.